28 October 1957

 21 December 2000

-Michael surprised the actress, presenter and former model, during the curtain call of the pantomime, Snow White, at Wimbledon Theatre, where the show was then recorded.
+Michael surprised the actress, presenter and former glamour model, during the curtain call of the pantomime, Snow White and the Seven Dwarfs, at London's Wimbledon Theatre - where the show was then recorded.

 28 December 2001

-Michael interrupted another curtain call, this time for the pantomime at the Richmond Theatre, in order to surprise the popular comedian and entertainer.
+Michael interrupted yet another curtain call - this time for the pantomime at the Richmond Theatre - in order to surprise the popular comedian and entertainer.

 *obviously the pre-1970 subjects were surprised by a different coloured book - see the Big Red Book feature for full details